tfausak/tfausak.github.io/_posts/2011-10-29-how-i-built-my-logo-with-css.md

     border-left-color: #d3d7cf; }
 ```

 That's it!
-This method works in every browser I can get my hands
+This method works in every browser I can get my hands on.
+It also
-on.
-It also compares favorably to the other methods ([raster][9]
-or [vector][10] image) in terms of size.
-The raster image is the
+compares favorably to the other methods (raster or vector image) in terms of
-largest at 646 bytes.
-The CSS-based version is in the middle at 557
+size.
+The raster image is the largest at 646 bytes.
+The CSS-based version is in
-bytes for both the markup and styles.
+the middle at 557 bytes for both the markup and styles.
 The vector image is the
 smallest at 311 bytes.
-However, the CSS-based version doesn't require
+However, the CSS-based version doesn't require any extra
-any extra HTTP requests.
+HTTP requests.

 [1]: http://v1.jontangerine.com
 [2]: http://v1.jontangerine.com/log/2007/11/complex-type-css-fix-cleartype-miss